MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/workspaces/index.md

 1. [Open the demo source code](https://github.com/MicrosoftEdge/Demos/tree/main/workspaces).

-1. Create an `app` directory on your desktop.
+1. Create a `app` directory named `Desktop/app`on your desktop.
 Save copies of the `index.html`, `styles.css`, and `script.js` files from the demo source code to the `app` directory.
 For the rest of the tutorial, the directory is referred to as `~/Desktop/app`.

 1. Start a local web server in `~/Desktop/app`.
 Below is some sample code for starting up `SimpleHTTPServer`, but you can use whatever server you prefer.